prendradjaja/bookworm/JOURNAL.md

 - [ ] Group repeated similar posts
 - [ ] Keep all URLs secret (like Friendlog)
     - [ ] And then link to responses sheet
-- [ ] Font size changing bug (And don't do max-width 400 until you figure that out)
 - [x] Line break support
 - [x] Rethink fab color when filtering by date.
 (Maybe: Fab color code remains unchanged, but change multi-color days so the top color is the most recent entry?)
 - [ ] Remove "New entry"?